Offences Against the Person Act 1861: Section 31 – Setting spring guns with intent to inflict grievous bodily harm

-This section addresses the problem of those who wish to protect their property with hidden traps.
+Section 31 of the act addresses the problem of those who wish to protect their property with hidden traps.

-This section replaces sections 1 to 4 of 7 & 8 Geo.
+This section replaces sections 1 to 4 of the Spring Guns Act 1827 7 & 8 Geo.
 4. c.
 18 (1827) (An Act to prohibit the setting of spring guns, mantraps and other engines calculated to destroy human life or inflict grievous bodily harm).

 Causing danger on railways

-Sections 32 to 34 protect the railways from those who place obstructions on the line, throw stones at the passing trains, and generally endanger the passengers.
+Sections 32 to 34 of the act protect the railways from those who place obstructions on the line, throw stones at the passing trains, and generally endanger the passengers.

-Section 32 replaced the offence of attempting to endanger the safety of passengers under section 6 of the Prevention of Offences Act 1851; the other offence being consolidated elsewhere.
+Section 32 of the act replaced the offence of attempting to endanger the safety of passengers under section 6 of the Prevention of Offences Act 1851 (14 & 15 Vict. c.
+19); the other offence being consolidated elsewhere.

-Section 33 replaced section 7 of that act.
+Section 33 of the act replaced section 7 of that act.

 Section 35 – Drivers of carriages injuring persons by furious driving

 In England and Wales and Northern Ireland this section creates the offence of causing bodily harm by wanton or furious driving.
 It is repealed in the Republic of Ireland.